When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?

 \subsubsection{Supersingular abelian threefolds}

 \

 We briefly describe the framework of polarised flag type quotients as developed in \cite{lioort}.
-Let $E/\F_{p^2}$ be the elliptic curve fixed in Section~\ref{ssec:sspmass}.
-An $\alpha$-group of rank $r$ over an $\Fp$-scheme~$S$ is a finite flat group scheme which is Zariski-locally isomorphic to $\alpha_p^r$.
+Let $E/\F_{p^2}$ be the elliptic curve fixed in Subsection~\ref{ssec:sspmass}.
+An $\alpha$-group of rank $r$ over an $\Fp$-scheme~$S$ is a finite flat group scheme which is Zariski-locally isomorphic to $\alpha_p^r$ over an open subset.
 For an abelian scheme $X$ over $S$, put $X^{(p)}:=X\times_{S,F_S} S$, where $F_S:S\to S$ denotes the absolute Frobenius morphism on $S$.
-Denote by $F_{X/S}:X\to X^{(p)}$ and $V_{X/S}: X^{(p)}\to X$ be the relative Frobenius and Verschiebung morphisms, respectively.
+Denote by $F_{X/S}:X\to X^{(p)}$ and $V_{X/S}: X^{(p)}\to X$ the relative Frobenius and Verschiebung morphisms, respectively.
 If $f:X\to Y$ is a morphism of abelian varieties, we also write $X[f]$ for $\ker(f)$.

 \begin{definition} (cf.~\cite[Section 3]{lioort}) Let $g$ be a positive integer. \begin{enumerate} \item For any polarisation $\mu$ on $E^g$ such that $\ker(\mu)=E^g[F]$ if $g$ is even and $\ker(\mu) = 0$ otherwise, a $g$-dimensional \emph{polarised flag type quotient (PFTQ)} with respect to $\mu$ is a chain of polarised abelian varieties over a base $\F_{p^2}$-scheme $S$